Learning to Localize Reference Trajectories in Image-Space for Visual Navigation: Abstract

 \section{Abstract}

 We present \methodname{}, a model for visual navigation that provides robot-agnostic image-space guidance by localizing a reference RGB trajectory in the robot’s current view, without requiring camera calibration, poses, or robot-specific training.
 Instead of predicting actions tied to specific robots, we predict the image-space coordinates of the reference trajectory as they would appear in the robot’s current view.
 This creates robot-agnostic visual guidance that easily integrates with local planning.
 Consequently, our model's predictions provide guidance zero-shot across diverse embodiments.
-By decoupling perception from action and learning to localize trajectory points rather than imitate behavioral priors, we enable a cross-trajectory training strategy for robustness to viewpoint and camera changes.
-We outperform state-of-the-art methods by 20-50 percentage points in success rate on conventional forward navigation, achieving 94-98\% success rate across diverse sim and real environments.
+By decoupling perception from action and learning to localize trajectory points rather than imitate behavioral priors, we enable a cross-trajectory training strategy that learns robust invariance to viewpoint and camera changes.
+We outperform state-of-the-art methods by 20-50 percentage points in success rate on forward navigation, and paired with a local planner we achieve 94-98\% success rate across diverse sim and real environments.
 Furthermore, we achieve over 5$\times$ improvements on challenging tasks where baselines fail, such as backward traversal.
-The system is straightforward to use: we show how even a video from a phone camera directly enables different robots to navigate to any point on the trajectory.
+The system is lightweight ($\sim 22 \, \mathrm{Hz}$ on Jetson Orin AGX) and straightforward to use: we show how even a video from a handheld phone camera directly enables different robots to navigate to any point on the trajectory.
 Videos, demo, and code are available at \projectpage.